 - The type of title the grantee will hold (e.g., tenancy in common, tenancy in entirety, etc.), and

 - The date of execution.

-The form will also need to be signed and acknowledged in accordance to state law requirements.
+The form will also need to be signed and acknowledged in accordance with state law requirements.

-Before entering into this legal agreement, there are some important considerations to keep in mind.
-Namely, it should be clear that a Quit Claim Deed cannot offer the Grantee any of the following in regards to the title of the property:
+Before using the form type, there are some important considerations to keep in mind.
+Namely, it should be clear that the deed cannot offer the grantee (s) any of the following in regards to the title of the property:

 - Covenants, or

 Conveyance (Quitclaim) Laws: By State